 🧾 Ingredients

-These vegan stuffed portobello mushrooms require a handful of simple ingredients, sautéd together to make the stuffing, and then used to top the mushroom caps.
+These stuffed mushrooms require a handful of simple ingredients, sautéd together to make the stuffing, and then used to top the mushroom caps.

 - Portobello mushrooms: Portobello mushrooms are the main ingredient and provide a meaty texture and earthy flavor to the dish.